mikaelpatel/Arduino-Shell/README.md

 curley bracket and end with a right curley bracket.
 When the script is executed the address of the block is pushed on the parameter stack.

+The code block suffix `\` will copy the code block to the heap.
+The address of the copied block is pushed on the parameter stack.
+This may be assigned to a variable.
+The instruction _f_ may be used to free the code block.

 ### Control Structures

 Control structures follow the same format at PostScript.
 They are also